Print Pro Queue Manager Deep Dive (video)

 About Print Pro Environments

 The Print Pro DTF Environments are used to select the resolution and an associated collection of presets for use to set up & print a layout.
-The different presets, at each resolution, are for working with different types of designs and color profiles, along with quality, speed, and cost requirements.
+The different presets, at various resolutions, are for working with different types of designs and color profiles, and can be selected (within a given products available options) based on quality, speed, and cost requirements.

 720 x 1800

-This environment is used when print speed, low production cost, and high volume output are most important.
+This resolution of Environment is used when print speed, low production cost, and high volume output are most important.
 720 x 2400 or 720 x 3600 resolution Environments are better suited for printing demanding designs with intricate details that need to be reproduced as accurately as possible.

 720 x 2400

-This environment can be considered the base environment we recommend for printing on light or medium-color garments.
+This resolution of Environment can be considered the base environment we recommend for printing on light or medium-color garments.
 Color accuracy is optimized rather than vibrancy.
 This Environment is recommended for all sorts of designs, including single-color text, muted tones, or any prints where details aren’t as important as printing speed, low production cost, and high volume output.

 720 x 3600

-In this Environment, a full white underbase layer is printed, even on black parts of the image.
-The other 720 x 3600 Environments print a relatively thin white underbase on black parts of the design, which is normally desired since the black and white inks can interact with each other causing undesirable results.
+A full coat of underbase is applied, even on black parts of the image.
+Usually only a thin coat of white underbase will be printed on black parts of the image as the black and white inks may interact with each other causing undesirable results.

-The OmniDTF printer uses the TCP/IP (Transmission Control Protocol/Internet Protocol) over an Ethernet connection to communicate with your PC.
+The OmniDTF & DTF Mini printers use the TCP/IP (Transmission Control Protocol/Internet Protocol) over an Ethernet connection to communicate with your PC.
 This requires a one-time configuration in Windows, which OmniPrint Training sets up for you during your initial training session.

 Your OmniDTF printer and its software implementation are not designed to communicate over the Internet or any other network.
 We use a simple point-to-point connection between one PC and the printer, directly connected with a single Ethernet (“RJ45”) cable.